 The retina is a thin layer of delicated nerve tissue which lines the back portion of the eye.
 Light enters the eye and is focused by the lens through the transparent gel-like fluid (vitreous) onto the retina.
 The retina then changes the image into electric impulses which are carried to the brain by the optic nerve.

 The retina has two main parts - the macula and the peripheral retina.
 The macula is located in the middle portion of the retina close to the optic nerve.
 The macula is responsible for central vision and color vision.
 The peripheral retina is the outer region of the retina and is responsible for side vision, as well as night vision.

 Diabetic retinopathy can take two forms, background retinopathy and proliferative retinopathy.
-During the early stage of the disease (background retinopath), small blood vessels in the retina leak a clear fluid (serum) into the surrounding tissue which causes swelling.
-Abnormal blood vessels may also hemorrhae or leak fats and proteins which form deposits.
+During the early stage of the disease (background retinopathy), small blood vessels in the retina leak a clear fluid (serum) into the surrounding tissue which can cause swelling.
+Abnormal blood vessels may also hemorrhage or leak fats and proteins which form deposits.
 If fluid collects in the macula, diminished or blurred vision will result.
 However, if leakage or deposits occur in the outer edges of the retina, no symptoms may be noticed.

 What is proliferative diabetic retinopathy?

 Proliferative diabetic retinopathy is the more advanced stage of the disease.
 New abnormal blood vessels grow over the retina and may grow into the clear vitreous.
 These new vessels bleed into the vetreous, blocking light from reaching the retina and causing vision to become cloudy.
 Connective tissue growing along with abnormal blood vessels may contract, pulling the retina off its underlying structures and toward the vitreous (retinal detachment).